Being carried on a shield is a different trope entirely.

 - Xingcai can do this with an EX attack.

 - As the Trope Namer, Link can do this in The Legend of Zelda: Breath of the Wild, to traverse slopes much more rapidly than usual and ride Sand Seals in the Gerudo Desert.
 However, when not performed on sand or snow, it wears down on the shield's durability, so it should be used with caution; preferably with weaker, more expendable shields and/or saved until you upgrade your shield-carrying capacity.
+In the prequel Hyrule Warriors: Age of Calamity, he can even use this to ram into enemies.
+Riju also uses this as her primary form of combat in Age of Calamity while being pulled by her Sand Seal Patricia, to the point that there's only one or two moves where she isn't riding her shield.

 HUD: 24,357 x 5!
 Kickflip + FS 50-50 + Grind the Steps + Varial Heelflip + Shoot the Orc!